 The mainstream activities of the Society carry only a slight risk of major unexpected expense, adequately covered by the reserves and Public Liability Insurance.
-A disaster befalling the National Youth Recorder Orchestras could be costly.
 The Society has Public and Employers' Liability Insurance, as well as Material Damage Insurance and Trustee Indemnity Insurance in place.